Views: 7 Author: Monica Publish Time: 2025-09-08 Origin: Site

 Manufacturing Process and Mill Origin

 The production method impacts cost.
 Hot-rolled carbon/HSLA plate is generally the most cost-effective process.
 Cold-rolled sheet/plate involves more processing steps and commands a premium.
-Mirror finish stainless requires extensive multi-stage polishing, adding significant labor and consumable costs.
-Plates produced by major integrated mills have different base costs compared to those from smaller or re-rollers.
-Origin also affects shipping costs and potential import tariffs/duties.
+Mirror-finish stainless requires extensive multi-stage polishing, adding significant labor and consumable costs.

 Quantity, Purchasing Volume and Distribution

 Price per sheet is heavily dependent on order volume.
 Purchasing full bundles directly from a mill or primary service center yields the lowest unit cost.
-Buying small quantities single sheets or a few sheets incurs significant handling, cutting, and markup premiums, especially through secondary distributors or retail metal suppliers.
-Service centers add margin to cover inventory, processing, and logistics.
+Buying small amounts of single sheets or a few sheets costs more.
+This is due to handling, cutting, and markup fees.

 The weight of a 3/16 inch steel plate is determined by its thickness, dimensions (length and width), and material density.